dmitrygboyko/sypht-frontend-client/README.md

 ## To start back-end app

-In the back-end project directory run the following command:
+In the backend/src project directory run the following command:

 ### `npm install`
 ### `node app.js`